Derkata/CfgEditor_Paraworld/README.md

 Notes:
 * Parses without whitespaces.
+* Commands in terminal: Not case sensitive;Not whitespace sensitive
 * Errors exit with code 1 (Could't change it)
 * stderr prints errors
 * If there is no Settings.cfg in the APPDATA folder it will ask you for a valid path